making/lognroll/README.md

 * Full-Text search (trigram)
 * Built-in UI

+> [!NOTE]
-> [!INFO] This is a hobby project designed to facilitate the verification of log ingestion with OTLP.
+> This is a hobby project designed to facilitate the verification of log ingestion with OTLP.
 It is not intended for use in environments where reliability or high performance is required.

 ## Build and run